ge419/parkinGait-ios/README.md

 # Step Length Calculation for Parkinson's Patients

 ## 1. Application
 Current mobile application on iOS supports multiple algorithms for testing purposes.
-Login/logout is implemented, and the users
+See description above to get started..

 ## 2. Variables
 This section discusses the variables that affect step length calculation.
 There may be more variables that had not been considered so far that influences step length calculation.